grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 value of max_connections_per_subchannel.

-For the xDS case, when the xds_cluster_impl LB policy is constructed, it will create a single notification object to used for all subchannels for the lifetime of that xds_cluster_impl policy instance.
+For the xDS case, when the xds_cluster_impl LB policy is constructed, it will create a single notification object to use for all subchannels for the lifetime of that xds_cluster_impl policy instance.
 Whenever the xds_cluster_impl policy receives an xDS update, it will tell the notification object to use the new value of